mjavadf/DeMi/Documentation.md

 # 8. Sustainability of the update the datasets over time

+This catalogue was created as part of "Open Access and Digital Ethics" course at the [University of Bologna](https://www.unibo.it) and is not actively maintained by our team; however, the underlying datasets — focused on migration in Italy and sourced from ISTAT and OECD — are regularly updated by their respective institutions.
+Our automated scripts, which remain available and licensed under [CC BY-NC 4.0](https://creativecommons.org/licenses/by-nc/4.0/?ref=chooser-v1), can be rerun on new files whenever a dataset is updated.
+Sustainability is a collective responsibility.
+We encourage anyone who notices an updated input file to notify us so we can use our automated process to update the catalogue accordingly.
+Contributions and updated files submitted via our [GitHub project](https://github.com/mjavadf/DeMi/tree/main) will be reviewed and added if they meet our standards, ensuring that the catalogue remains a relevant and evolving resource.

 # 9. Visualization

 # 10. RDF assertion of metadata

 # 11. Conclusions